idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 #### Segmentation editor, segmentation rules:

-If you select Rules.srx (or other srx files from the drop-down menu), “Segmentation” becomes “**Segmentation editor**” and an additional drop-down menu appears (**Segmentation rules**), allowing you to select which source language rules you wish to apply.
+If you select Rules.srx (or other SRX files from the drop-down menu), “Segmentation” becomes “**Segmentation editor**” and an additional drop-down menu appears (**Segmentation rules**), allowing you to select which source language rules you wish to apply.

 CafeTran supports the SRX standard and offers the possibility to edit SRX files (which are used to specify the break rules and the exception rules on a per language basis).
 The Default rules take precedence over any other rules.

 SRX files are stored in *cafetran/rules/segmentation* folder.
-This is where you will find the Rules.srx file and where you can add other srx files as well.
+This is where you will find the Rules.srx file and where you can add other SRX files as well.

 **Editing segmentation rules:**